alexcoppe/iWhale/README.md

 ```

 ### Annotation data download
-Annotation data, except COSMIC files, can be downloaded from [compgen](http://compgen.bio.unipd.it/downloads/annotations.tar.gz) (27G).
+Annotation data, except COSMIC files, can be downloaded as a  [tar.gz](http://compgen.bio.unipd.it/downloads/annotations.tar.gz) or a [zip](http://compgen.bio.unipd.it/downloads/annotations.zip) one.
+Decompression takes a while.
 The version of used databases are listed below ("Databases currently used" section).
 COSMIC files, which are free only for academic researchers, can be downloaded from [https://cancer.sanger.ac.uk/cosmic/download](https://cancer.sanger.ac.uk/cosmic/download) after sign up and login.
 The needed files are:
 - *CosmicCodingMuts.vcf.gz*
 - *cancer_gene_census.csv*